deadlydog/deadlydog.github.io/_drafts/2025-01-24-Windows-tips-and-tricks.md

 ## Registry tweaks that don't have a GUI setting

-Some commands shown below may need to be ran from an elevated PowerShell prompt (i.e. run PowerShell as an Administrator), otherwise you may get an error like `Requested registry access is not allowed`.

 > NOTE: Modifying the registry can be dangerous if you don't know what you're doing, so be sure to [backup your registry](https://www.tweaking.com/how-to-backup-whole-registry-in-windows-10-step-by-step-guide/) before making any changes.

 I include PowerShell commands instead of manual steps for modifying the registry to help ensure that only the intended keys are modified.

+Some commands shown below may need to be ran from an elevated PowerShell prompt (i.e. run PowerShell as an Administrator), otherwise you may get an error like `Requested registry access is not allowed`.

+Also, you may need to restart your computer for some changes to take effect.

 ### Disable searching the web in the Start Menu search